aroberge/reeborg-world-creation/searching/search.md

 > **\[success\] Useful resources**
 >
-> You may want to do:
+> If you need to copy-paste some examples from this chapter, it may be easier to do it using the raw version of the [source files](https://github.com/aroberge/reeborg-world-creation/tree/master/searching) as it would ensure that the indentation is preserved.
 >
+> Also, you may want to do:
+>
 > ```py
 > import search_tools
 > help(search_tools)
 > ```
->
-> Also, if you need to copy-paste some examples from this chapter, it may be easier to do it using the raw version of  the [source files](https://github.com/aroberge/reeborg-world-creation/tree/master/searching) as it would ensure that the indentation would be preserved